 For technical issues, setting clear criteria when choosing your ERP product, conducting a gap analysis and frequently re-evaluating expectations are crucial to your project.

 The success of your project will be determined by how well you prepared for it even before the products are even shortlisted.
-By taking precautions noted in this article, you are set to steer clear of the most common pitfalls faced in every ERP project.
+By taking the precautions noted in this article, you are set to steer clear of the most common pitfalls faced in every ERP project.

 Subscribe to our Blog or request an ERP Demo today and find out how we can help your business.